jkeohan/bonus_lectures/AWS/intro-to-api-gateway/intro-to-the-aws-api-gateway.md

 - Add a new **POST** method to the the **/projects** route.
 - Set it up as a **Mock Endpoint**
-- Run a test to confirm that it works using Postman
+- Run a test to confirm that it responds with status code 200 in chrome and Postman

 ### Next Steps -> Creating Lambda Functions

-So we have created our very first route however it doesn't do very much at this point.
+So we have created our very first route which doesn't do very much at this point.
 In order to start responding to requests we will need to setup up a **Lambda** function.
 So let's do that now.

 #### References